Advanced search

 Conditions you need to look out for

+Seek medical attention immediately if you notice any of the following symptoms.
 The following serious side effects have occurred in a small number of people but their exact frequency is unknown:

-• severe allergic reaction.
+• Severe allergic reaction.
 Signs include raised and itchy rash, swelling, sometimes of the face or mouth causing difficulty in breathing.

 • Skin rash, which may blister, and looks like small targets (central dark spot surrounded by a paler area, with a dark ring around the edge).